aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### I want to build a React application that uses the Amazon Chime SDK.
 Do you have a sample application that I can reference?

-Amazon Chime has published a [blog post](https://aws.amazon.com/blogs/business-productivity/building-a-virtual-classroom-application-using-the-amazon-chime-sdk/) and [demo](https://github.com/aws-samples/amazon-chime-sdk-classroom-demo) for a building a virtual classroom using the Amazon Chime SDK for JavaScript.
+See this [blog post](https://aws.amazon.com/blogs/business-productivity/building-a-virtual-classroom-application-using-the-amazon-chime-sdk/) and [demo](https://github.com/aws-samples/amazon-chime-sdk-classroom-demo) for a building a virtual classroom using the Amazon Chime SDK for JavaScript.

 ### I want to build a React Native application that uses the Amazon Chime SDK.
 Do you have a sample application I can reference?

-Amazon Chime SDK has published a react native demo that can be accessed [here](https://github.com/aws-samples/amazon-chime-react-native-demo).
+There is a React Native demo [here](https://github.com/aws-samples/amazon-chime-react-native-demo).

 ### Do I get billed for using the demos?